This section identifies resources you can use when troubleshooting issues with the Tanium Client deployment.

 |LastInstall||REG_SZ||Date and time of latest Tanium Client installation.||No|

-The name of the server for the last successful client-server connection.
-If the client is unable to reach the server specified in ServerName, it attempts to connect to the value contained in LastGoodServerName.
+The name of the Tanium Server or Tanium Zone Server with which the Tanium Client last connected successfully.
+If the client cannot reach the server specified in ServerNameList or ServerName, it attempts to connect to the server specified in LastGoodServerName.

 |LogFileSize||REG_DWORD||The size in bytes at which the log file is rotated.||As directed|

 |LogPath||REG_SZ||By default, the Tanium Client writes the logs to the <Tanium Client>/Logs subfolder.
 You can use the LogPath setting to define an alternative absolute path to write the logs.
 For example: LogPath=/tmp.||As directed|

 |LogVerbosityLevel||REG_DWORD||By default, this setting is not present if you did not set the logging level when deploying the Tanium Client (see About Us).